 Are there any other solutions that might help solve the same problems, but without costing a cool quarter million?

 Fortunately, there are some other really good solutions.
 I see other people doing stuff in fits and starts—for instance, stuff with accelerometers.
-If you’ve got a really low-grade, consumer grade IMU that you start slapping on scanners, the ability to provide a lot of information—Z+F does that with their 5010x.
+If you’ve got a consumer-grade IMU that you start slapping on scanners, the ability to provide a lot of information—Z+F does that with their 5010x.
 It has a big impact, but it’s brand specific.
 It would be a big deal if somebody comes out with a similar solution that sits on the scanner, or maybe finds a way to get that data out of the cell phones that we’re already carrying around.
-There are things that we can do to help re-define the problem will greatly assist with the cloud-to-cloud registration stuff.
+There are things that we can do to help re-define the problem, which will assist with the cloud-to-cloud registration stuff.